davidtys/ruby_curate_tumblr/README.md

 * *Too much bad requests* : there is no enough place in the queue, or there is a problem with your tumblr **=> the application stop**

+## Display

+The application display little characters to tell what it's doing You can change it (or display nothing) in lib/curate_tumblr/values

+* (4) : sleep 4 seconds
+* 2> : reblog second post
+* 3: : follow third tumblr
+* ? : send request to have infos about a post

 ## Tips

 ### Realtime